Non-Small Cell Lung Cancer: The Basics

 Treatment

-• Surgery: In some cases, surgery is done to remove as much of the cancer as possible.
+• Surgery: Used to remove as much of the cancer as possible.

-• Chemotherapy: Chemotherapy is the use of medications that can kill cancer cells throughout the entire body.
-Most patients will receive chemotherapy either given before surgery (called neoadjuvant) or after surgery (called adjuvant).
+• Chemotherapy medications can kill cancer cells throughout your whole body.
+Most patients will have chemotherapy, either before surgery (called neoadjuvant) or after surgery (called adjuvant).
 Chemotherapy can also be given before, during, or after radiation therapy.

-• Radiation therapy: Radiation therapy, the use of high-energy X-rays to kill cancer cells, can be used with surgery, or when surgery is not possible.
+• Radiation therapy uses high-energy X-rays to kill cancer cells.
+Radiation can be used with surgery, or when surgery is not an option.

 This article is a basic guide to non-small cell lung cancer.
-You can learn more about your type of lung cancer and treatment by using the links below.
+Read more about your type of lung cancer and treatment:

 Non-small Cell Lung Cancer: Staging and Treatment